agvar/Fin_data/README.md

-# Peer to Peer Data Analysis

-The project is analysing financial data for Peer to Peer company in order to calculate the following KPIs-
+The project uses a Kaggle dataset in order to calculate a few Key perfomance Indicators.
+The dataset was loaded into an AWS S3 bucket and a pyspark notebook was created over an AWS EMR cluster.
+After the Exploratory Data Analysis on a subset of the files, the files were loaded

 ## Pull Through Rate
 This KPI measures pipeline efficiency by dividing total funded loans by the number of applications submitted during a defined period.
 This metric provides important insights into workflow efficiency, the quality of applications submitted, level of customer service, interest rate competitiveness and the suitability of a potential customer’s profile.